V1345/Stock-Market-Analysis-and-prediction/README.md

 historical data of the company, the web app also show’s various decision making factors and fundamental indicators for providing multiple options to users for consideration while making a call.
 With the help of statistical analysis, the relation between the selected factors and share price is formulated for computing better results.
-Using facebook Prophet without any hyperparameter’s forecast for particular stocks are made.
+Using facebook Prophet without any hyperparameter’s forecast for particular stocks are made.
 These result’s are evaluated by comparing with other models like Last value and prophet with hyperparameter tuning.